prithwirajbose/share-price/README.md

 ## Function getSharePrice(config, callbackFunction(sharePrice, error))

-`stockSymbol` is a mandatory property for `config` parameter of `getSharePrice(config, callbackFunction(sharePrice, error))` function.
-Please refer [Yahoo Finance Disclaimer page](https://www.google.com/googlefinance/disclaimer/) for the Exchange Codes.
-Stock Codes are the standard stock codes / symbols /scrip names issued by Stock Exchanges for each of the listed Companies.
+This function is used to retrieve the Share Price of a given Stock Symbol. `stockSymbol` is a mandatory property for `config` parameter of `getSharePrice(config, callbackFunction(sharePrice, error))` function.
 You must pass valid values for the 2 config properties, otherwise the library function will retun error.
+If you are not sure of the exact stockSymbol for a Company, you can use the ```getStockSymbol()``` function to search it.
 You can optionally use any of the [axios request config](https://www.npmjs.com/package/axios#request-config) along with `stockName` and `exchageCode`

 If you are using the library behind a coporate proxy please refer axios request config properties link on how to set your proxy settings.

+### Returns

+ - A ```number``` sharePrice decimal value or error

-### Usage
+### Example
 ```js
 var sharePrice = require("share-price");
 //Using a Promise.